-The deviations concerned Scophthalmus maximus, Trachurus mediterraneus and Engrauslis encrasicolus - the achieved number of individuals measured for weight at national level is more than 150% higher than the planned minimum because the Institute for fisheries and aquaculture /responsible for the biological monitoring of turbot/ and Institute of oceanology /responsible for the biological monitoring of turbot/ and anchovy/ decided to investigate more landings in order to obtain a higher level of significance.
+The deviations concerned Scophthalmus maximus, Trachurus mediterraneus and Merlangius merlangus - the achieved number of individuals measured for weight at national level is more than 150% higher than the planned minimum because the Institute for fisheries and aquaculture /responsible for the biological monitoring of turbot/ and Institute of oceanology /responsible for the biological monitoring of horse mackerel and whiting/ decided to investigate more landings in order to obtain a higher level of significance.
 The oversampling did not lead to any financial burdens.

-Engrauslis encrasicolus was not present in the catch during the spring and autumn PTSBS, so even dough the collection of biological data for the species from the research survey was planned in Table 2.2, it was not possible.
+Engrauslis encrasicolus was not present in the catch during the spring and autumn PTSBS, so even though the collection of biological data for the species from the research survey was planned in Table 2.2, it was not possible.